Locality Implies Complex Numbers in Quantum Mechanics: Abstract

 \section{Abstract}

-We show that a real-number quantum theory, compatible with the independent source assumption, requires the inclusion of a nonlocal map.
-This means that if the independent source assumption holds, complex-number quantum theory is equivalent to a real-number quantum theory with hidden nonlocal degrees of freedom.
-This result suggests that complex numbers are indispensable for describing the process involving entanglement between two independent systems.
-That is, quantum theory fundamentally requires complex numbers; otherwise, one may have to accept a nonlocal real-number quantum theory.
+We show that the presented real-number quantum theories, compatible with the independent source assumption, require the inclusion of a nonlocal map.
+This means that if the independent source assumption holds, in these models, complex-number quantum theory is equivalent to a real-number quantum theory with hidden nonlocal degrees of freedom.
+Our results suggest that complex numbers may be indispensable for describing the process involving entanglement between two independent systems.

 Although complex numbers are crucial in mathematics, they are not necessary for describing physical experiments, as these experiments are usually expressed in terms of probabilities and thus can be described using real numbers.
 Fields such as electromagnetism and optics introduce complex numbers for convenience and ease of expression, but their use is not essential.
 In other words, most physical theories can be completely described using real numbers.
 However, quantum mechanics is the first theory to be formulated using operators acting on a complex Hilbert space, which has puzzled physicists.